 - Public transport is free… for locals (all the more reason to come and live here!)

-- Singing is a big deal (Singing Revolution, Song Festival, Eurovision, largest collection of folk songs in the world)
+- Singing is a big deal (Check out the Singing Revolution, National Song Festival, Estonia’s obsession with Eurovision and the largest collection of folk songs in the world)

 The Old Town

 This UNESCO Heritage site will undoubtedly draw the vast majority of the crowds.
 Although the character of the Old Town has changed since I first laid eyes upon it in 2009 there is no question that it is still one of the most beautiful medieval towns in all of Europe.